[Rev. 5/1/2022 7:16:42 PM--2021]

 (b) May vote on any matter that is voted on by the regular members of the Board at the meeting.

 3. The Attorney General may designate a representative to serve in his or her place on the Board or attend a meeting of the Board in his or her place.
-The Administrator of the Division of Enterprise Information Technology Services may designate a representative to serve in his or her place on the Board or attend a meeting of the Board in his or her place.
+The Administrator of the Division of Enterprise Information Technology Services of the Department of Administration may designate a representative to serve in his or her place on the Board or attend a meeting of the Board in his or her place.

 5. Notwithstanding any other provision of law, a member of the Board: